- Prevention & Wellness

-If you become ill or injured while you are a student, call Student Health Services at 541-737-9355 to make an appointment.
+We're so happy you chose Oregon State University to continue your education.
+If you become ill or injured while you are a student, call Student Health Services at 541-737-9355.
 Usually office visits are free to students.
-You might need to pay for some services such as lab tests, X-rays, prescriptions, massage and physical therapy.
-Visit Most Common Fees for current fee information.
+You might need to pay for some services such as lab tests, or X-rays.

-Translation service is available at the clinic for more than 170 languages.
+Did you know?
+Translation services are available at the clinic for more than 170 languages.
 SHS staff members access the translation line by way of speaker phone or conference call.
 The service is free and confidential.

-OSU places high priority on preventing the spread of infectious diseases.
-To promote the health of the campus community, SHS offers information on how to prevent disease, and information on immunizations that are available.
+Preventing the spread of infectious diseases is very important to Oregon State.
+To promote the health of the campus community, SHS offers general information on how to prevent disease and vaccinations for diseases such as influenza.

 STIs (Sexually Transmitted Infections) are infections that can be passed between people during sexual activities.
 They affect people of all ages and backgrounds.
-In the United States there are about 19,000,000 new cases each year.
-Half of these are among young people ages 15-24 years.
-Visit STIs and HIV for more information.
+In the United States there are about 19,000,000 new cases each year, half of these are among young people ages 15-24 years.